jvc56/MineGCG/README.md

 The listing of the player's dynamic mistakes.
 For more information about mistakes, check the 'Mistakes' section of the <a href="/about.html">about page</a>.

+# Errors and Warnings

+Errors are (most likely) the result of malformed GCG files.
+Common errors are described below:

+<h5>No moves found</h5>
+This error appears when an empty GCG file is detected.

+<h5>Disconnected play detected</h5>
+This error appears when a play is made that does not connect to other tiles on the board.

+<h5>Both players have the same name</h5>
+This error appears when both players have the exact same name.
+In this case the program cannot distinguish who is making which plays.

+<h5>No valid lexicon found</h5>
+This error appears when the game is not tagged with a lexicon or the game uses an unrecognized lexicon, such as THTWL85.

+<h5>Game is incomplete</h5>
+This error appears when the GCG file is incomplete.
+The errors above are relatively common and well-tested.
+If you encounter any of these errors, it probably means that the GCG file of the game is somehow malformed or tagged incorrectly.
+To correct these errors, update the game on cross-tables.com and the corrected version should appear in your stats the next day.

+Any other errors that appear are rare and likely due to a bug.
+If you see an error or warning that was not described above, please email them to joshuacastellano7@gmail.com.

+Warnings are for letting players know that they might want to correct certain GCG files.
+The complete list of warnings is below:

+<h5>Duplicate game detected</h5>
+This appears when two games with the same tournament and round number are detected.
+The duplicate game is not included in statistics or leaderboards.
+It probably means that both you and your opponent uploaded the same game.
+In this case the racks that you recorded might have been overwritten when you opponent uploaded their game.

+<h5>Note before moves detected</h5>
+Notes that appear before moves are not associated with either player, so mistakes tagged in these notes will not be recorded.

+To correct any errors or warnings, simply update the game with the corrected GCG file on cross-tables.com.
+Your new game will be retrieved by RandomRacer in the daily midnight updates.

 # Challenge Heuristics

 The Challenge statistics may not be completely accurate for games using a double challenge rule (TWL or NSW games) as passes and lost challenges in a double challenge game are indistinguishable in the GCG file.
 If the following criteria are met, the play is considered a lost challenge: